 Hidden decay causes a lot of damage to mature trees.
 When there is internal rot, they are more susceptible to snapping and falling in heavy winds or precipitation.
 Heritage Tree Care incorporates advanced decay detection methods, like tree tomography, into its inspection process to provide crucial insight.

 Tomography uses either sound waves or electrical voltage to examine trees without injuring them.
 An experienced arborist interprets the readings which indicate whether the tree is healthy, is still safe but has some decay, or has internal severe decay and cavities.

-The evaluation and consultation are a unique service we provide to realtors, so keep us in mind for all your listings with trees on the property.
-Give us a call today at 512-921-8452 to learn more about this complimentary service.
+The basic tree health care check-up and consultation are a complimentary service we provide to realtors.
+Advanced evaluations incur an additional fee.
+Give us a call today at 512-921-8452 to learn more about this service.